 Notification Threshold Adjustments

-The US Federal Trade Commission (FTC) announced revised thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) pre-merger notifications on January 28, 2020.
-These increased thresholds will become effective on February 27, 2020.
-These new thresholds apply to any transaction that closes on or after the effective date.
+The FTC announced revised thresholds for the HSR pre-merger notifications on February 1, 2021.
+These decreased thresholds were published in the Federal Register on February 2, 2021, and will become effective on March 4, 2021.
+These new thresholds apply to any transaction that closes on or after the effective date:

-- The base filing threshold, which frequently determines whether a transaction requires filing of an HSR notification, will increase to $94 million.
+- The base filing threshold, which frequently determines whether a transaction requires the filing of an HSR notification, will decrease to $92 million.

-- The statutory size-of-person thresholds will increase slightly to $18.8 million and $188 million.
+- The statutory size-of-person thresholds will decrease slightly to $18.4 million and $184 million.

 The adjustments will affect parties contemplating HSR notifications in various ways.
-Transactions that meet the current “size-of-transaction” threshold, but will not meet the adjusted $94 million threshold, will only need to be filed if they will close before the new thresholds take effect on February 27, 2020.
+Transactions that do not meet the current “size-of-transaction” threshold, but will meet the revised $92 million threshold, will only need to be filed if they will close after the new thresholds take effect.

-Parties may also realize a benefit of lower notification filing fees for certain transactions.
+The adjustments may affect HSR filing fees for certain transactions.
 Under the rules, the acquiring person must pay a filing fee, although the parties may allocate that fee amongst themselves.
-Filing fees for HSR-reportable transactions will remain unchanged; however, the size of transactions subject to the filing fee tiers will shift upward as a result of the gross national product (GNP)-indexing adjustments:
+Filing fees for HSR-reportable transactions will remain unchanged; however, the size of transactions subject to the filing fee tiers will shift downward as a result of the GNP-indexing adjustments:

 ||$92 million, but less than $184 million